ackirby88/ackirby.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://scientific-sims.com/'>Scientific Simulations</a>.
+subtitle: <a href='https://www.uwyo.edu/soc/'> University of Wyoming, School of Computing</a>, <a href='https://scientific-sims.com/'>Scientific Simulations</a>.
 Computational Research Scientist.

 profile:
   align: right